iquipsys-positron/iqp-docs-rest/users/Sessions.md

 ### Response explanation

-The request result is an array of objects with following structure
+The request result is of object with following structure

 | Name | Description |
 |------|----------|